 The best part is that if you have your own skates this activity is completely free.
 I’d say this is easily the best free thing to do in Lake Lousie in winter!

-If you don’t have your own skates, you can rent them at Alpine Social Rentals in Lake Louise village.
-Skate rental starts at $13 CAD for 4 hours and they also rent hockey sticks as well as hockey skates.
+If you don’t have your own skates, you can rent them at Alpine Social Rentals right at the lake.
+Skate rental starts at $23 CAD for 2 hours and they also rent hockey sticks as well as hockey skates.
 The ice skating rink at Lake Louise usually opens in mid-December until mid-April (weather dependent of course.)

 One of the biggest reasons people travel to Lake Louise in winter is to go skiing and snowboarding!
-I myself ski and my partner snowboard’s and together we just love hitting the slopes in Banff National Park.
+I ski and Daniel snowboards, and together, we just love hitting the slopes in Banff National Park.

-Near Lake Louise, there are a few different ski resorts to enjoy, and below I’ll mention them all!
+With that said, near Lake Louise there are a few different ski resorts to enjoy, and below I’ll mention them all!

 Lake Louise Ski Resort

-Adult lift tickets start at $129 with a half-day option at $99.
-Youths cost $99, children $49, and seniors $99.
+Adult lift tickets start at $125 CAD with a half-day option at $99 CAD.
+Youths cost $95, children $45, and seniors $99.
 If you want to stay close to the resort you’ll need to book a hotel in the Lake Louise Village.